What Is Generative AI?

 B["Data\nVast amounts of text\nand images on the internet"] --> D

-C["Algorithms\nThe Transformer\nQuality improvement via RLHF"] --> DComputing Power: Advances in GPU/TPU performance and cloud infrastructure development have made it possible to train models with hundreds of billions of parameters.
+C["Algorithms\nThe Transformer\nQuality improvement via RLHF"] --> DComputing Power: Advances in GPU/TPU performance and cloud infrastructure have made large-scale model training and inference more practical.

 Summary